‘As innovators we have a responsibility to lead by example’

 Melanie Goldey, chief operating officer and chief financial officer, TMRW Life Sciences: We have taken a whole different approach to workplace design.
 We recently signed a lease for a much larger office space, and are in the process of designing a work environment that incorporates flexibility, engagement, effective collaboration, and fun.
 Given that so many people have found new ways of working, we’re designing a “home” that happens to be an office—discoverable spaces, quiet areas to work or meditate, central areas for gathering, rooms for private calls or working sessions with colleagues, and of course, amenities.

 Gail Becker, founder and CEO, Caulipower: We always allowed people to work remotely and flexibly and we will formalize this over the coming weeks and months.
-For the first 365 days of the pandemic, I wrote a nightly email to staff filled with news, examples of stellar work or sharing a note of appreciation from our consumers.
+For the first 365 days of the pandemic, I wrote a nightly email to staff filled with news, examples of stellar work, or sharing a note of appreciation from our consumers.
 Since then, I turned it into a weekly staff email full of good news and celebration.
 Our job as leaders is to unite and motivate people.
 Never has this been more true . . . or more necessary.

 Looking five or more years to the future, what’s a major improvement you’d like to see that could be attributed to the lessons of 2020 and 2021?
 (This improvement can be your company, to business practices, to your community, to government, to the economy, or to the planet.)